 Over the years, we have collected numerous questions about Krampus and our organization.
-Here is a small selection of our favorites:
+Here is a selection of our favorites:

 What is Minnesota Krampus?

-Minnesota Krampus is a non-political, 501c3 educational non-profit with the mission to preserve and promote the culture and customs of St Nikolaus and his Krampus from the area around the city-state of Salzburg, Austria.
+Minnesota Krampus is a non-political, 501c3 educational non-profit with the mission to preserve and promote the tradition of St Nikolaus and his Krampus from the area around the city-state of Salzburg, Austria.
 We want others to see and understand the history and beauty of this alpine tradition, and we do this by creating and distributing literature, visiting schools and ethnic festivals, and funding an annual college scholarship.

 What is/are Krampus?

 Disclaimer: Folk customs have never been static.
 The growth and evolution of folk customs create many conflicting opinions regarding the true origin and correct celebration of folk traditions between the practitioners (those focusing on the oral tradition of the last three generations) and academics (those focusing on documented references).
 With that said, this answer comes from the Salzburg tradition:

 Krampus is a creature, larger than a man, covered in fur, has large exotic horns (sometimes as many as four or six), and hunts the mountain passes in the eastern alpine realm (in modern-day Austria).
 In the Salzburger history, Krampus was part of pre-Christian traditions that represented the harshness and wilderness of winter.
 It is believed that during the Christianization period of the area (around 700 A.D.), the popularity of this pre-Christian traditions was so strong that the Catholic church allowed the continued celebration of Krampus, but only if the people would convert to Christianity and if the creature was paired with Sankt Nikolaus.
 The tradition is believed to have been commonly celebrated all over Austria until the middle 17th Century, during the Reformation period under Salzburg Archbishop Colloredo, which outlawed any assumed celebration of the devil.
 The tradition saw a muted revival (celebrated in secret) during the industrialization period (as people moved from the countryside into the cities bringing these oral traditions and customs with them

 Who is Sankt Nikolaus or Saint Nicholas?